CSIS-iLab/india-states/_states/punjab.md

     image: "/uploads/states/punjab-solar.jpg"
     credit: Workers construct part of the France-India Solar Direct Punjab Solar Park project in Muradwala.
 (NARINDER NANU/AFP/Getty Images

 ---
 Thanks to the Green Revolution, for 50 years Punjab has been the breadbasket of India.
-It's large, prosperous farms still provide one of the highest standards of living of any Indian state.
-But Punjab has struggled in recent years thanks to the fall in food prices and its failure to build 21st-century industries such as agriprocessing.
-It doesn't help that the state's previous government was widely perceived as ineffective and complicit in large-scale corruption; it remains to be seen whether the new Congress government can bring change.
+It’s large, prosperous farms still provide one of the highest standards of living of any Indian state.
+But Punjab has struggled in recent years thanks to the fall in food prices and its failure to build 21st-century industries such as agro-processing.
+It doesn’t help that the state’s previous government was widely perceived as ineffective and complicit in large-scale corruption; the current government has been focusing on supporting the food processing, light engineering, textile and garments, and power sector industries.